 Robben was named Man of the Match by UEFA for his performance, and the sense of relief was as apparent as the joy on the final whistle.
 Those Champions League demons had finally been exorcised.

 Unfortunately, it’s impossible to recount the time of Robben and Ribery at Bayern without mentioning their injury problems.
-While the goal and assist tallies they’ve accumulated, as well as the trophy cabinets, are phenomenal by any standards, recent seasons have seen both players take more of a backseat role.
+While the goal and assist tallies they’ve accumulated, as well as the trophy cabinets, are phenomenal by any standards, both players began to take more of a backseat role as time wore on.

-Of course, this hasn’t stopped either from producing something spectacular when called upon.
-Robben is still cutting in on that legendary left foot, while the assist king himself Franck Ribery managed to create three goals in one game earlier this season – after only coming on in the 55th minute.
+Of course, that didn’t stop either from producing something spectacular when called upon.
+Robben was still cutting in on that legendary left foot until the end, while the assist king himself Franck Ribery managed to create three goals in one game in his last season – after only coming on in the 55th minute.

-Ironically, it is a Frenchman and a Dutchman who have best defined Bayern’s decade of near domestic dominance.
-If they do clinch the title, Ribery will become Bayern’s record title-winner with nine medals, while Robben will join the likes of Oliver Kahn, Philipp Lahm, Mehmet Scholl and Bastian Schweinsteiger in winning eight.
+Ironically, it was a Frenchman and a Dutchman who best defined Bayern’s decade of near domestic dominance.
+Ribery became Bayern’s record title-winner with nine medals, while Robben joined the likes of Oliver Kahn, Philipp Lahm, Mehmet Scholl and Bastian Schweinsteiger in winning eight.

 These are two players whose careers became intertwined from the moment they first stepped on the same pitch together.
 Like Henry and Bergkamp, or Xavi and Iniesta in days gone by, they will go down as one of football’s greatest double acts.